xo3337/-People-Manager-Web-App/README.md

 # 🧑‍💻 People Manager Web page

-This is a simple web application built with PHP, MySQL, HTML, and CSS.
+This is a simple web page built with PHP, MySQL, HTML, and CSS.
 It allows you to:

 - Add new people (name + age) to a MySQL database.
 - Display all records from the database.